-15 month to 2.9 years
+15 months to 2.9 years

 At Crispus Attucks Children's Center, we nurture and care for each child individually, helping them grow up strong and smart.
 Every day, our trained teachers guide children through a range of multi-sensory activities that help them learn, share, and most of all enjoy their childhood.
 From babies as young as one month to boisterous pre-schoolers up to age six, Crispus Attucks Children's Center is there to guide your child through all stages of their development.
-Find out more about the diverse, caring, and enriching experience we can provide for your child.

 Given the variability in quality and cultural bias among available tools, and partly due to our concern that our staff is able to effectively use the tool, we are conducting evaluations to select a screening tool for infants/toddlers.

 We believe that preparation/collaboration is essential to successful transitions.
 We consult parents before enrollment to learn about family situations/conditions that may affect children and establish baseline needs.
 This prepares teachers/families to manage transitions successfully.
 Parents are encouraged to stay for their child(ren)'s first three half-days and return to assist with any transition problems.
 Teachers accompany infants/toddlers transferring to new classes, staying until they are comfortable.
 Foster grandparents nurture children to aid transitions.
 Parents are often present for transitions to new classes/activities.
 We prepare parents for changes so they can help ease transitions for their child(ren).
 Find out more about the diverse, caring, and enriching experience we can provide for your child by contacting us today.